RIA Presents:

 With RIA’s support, Barclay developed The Ruin over a year-long R&D period that included close engagement with theatre, costume and performance.

-The performance is travelling to The Hepworth Wakefield following its premiere at the ICA, London in January 2025.
+The performance travelled to The Hepworth Wakefield following its premiere at the ICA, London in January 2025.
 This is part of our mission to make performance more sustainable by presenting works more than once and to different audiences across the UK.

 You can watch vignettes from the performance at the ICA, London here.